 Conditions When the Performance Deficiency Would Manifest Itself: Describe the type of accident, environmental conditions, plant configuration (as applicable) during which the performance deficiency would impact plant safety.

 Initial SDP Screening: Determine which cornerstones are affected.
 Provide basis for more-than-minor determination.
-Provide the basis for why the finding does not screen to Green in IMC 0609 Appendix.
+Provide the basis for why the finding does not screen to Green in the applicable IMC 0609 Appendix.

 Exposure Time: Enter the duration the degraded condition existed or is assumed to have existed, including repair time.
 Include both the start time and end time for the exposure period, along with the basis for the selection of these dates/times.
 Describe whether T (if the actual start time of PRA non-functionality is known) or T/2 (if the actual start time of PRA non-functionality is not known) should be considered for calculating the duration.
 When using T/2, the time period to be halved starts with the last known time the SSC was definitively shown to be PRA functional.
 Any repair time in which the SSC was unable to perform a PRA function is always included in the exposure time.
 Additional information about the determination of exposure time is included in the Risk Assessment Standardization Project (RASP) Handbook.
 Consult with the SRA to determine the exposure time.